Photogad/Photon-Profiles-for-PrusaSlicer/README.md

  - Profiles tuned for different materials (PLA, PETG, PC, FLEX, etc)
  - Profiles tuned for a wide variety of filament brands with extensive testing for best temperature and extrusion multiplier.
  - Multiple profiles based on your printing goals (Quality, Speed, More Speed, Strength, etc).
+ - Enhanced start GCODE for better purge line than the Prusa purge line.
+The purge line now does not bump into itself, and prints faster, and is easier to peel off the sheet when using PETG.
+ - Only shows the correct matching print profiles based on the printer profile that is activated.

 # Profile Naming System